Robert R. Gaines: Early life

-Gaines was born in 1973 in Columbus, Mississippi, to Robert Anderson and Elizabeth Blair Gaines.
-His father was born in 1942 in Roanoke, Virginia.
-His mother was born in 1945 in Chevy Chase, Maryland.
-His father was teaching at Mississippi University for Women at the time.
-Shortly after Gaines’s sister Elizabeth was born, the family moved to Montgomery, Alabama.
+Gaines was born in Columbus, Mississippi, to Robert Anderson and Elizabeth Blair Gaines.
+Shortly after Gaines's sister Elizabeth was born, the family moved to Montgomery, Alabama.

-Once in Montgomery, Gaines’s father taught theatre history and acting at a satellite of Auburn University, eventually becoming head of the Theatre Department.
+Once in Montgomery, Gaines's father taught theatre history and acting at a satellite of Auburn University, eventually becoming head of the Theatre Department.
 His mother taught journalism, public relations and mass communication at the same university.
 Gaines and his sister both talked before they walked, growing up in an academic house that valued words and ideas.
 Gaines first became interested in paleontology when he was in preschool, when his mom brought him a trilobite as a souvenir from a trip to Utah.
 He announced to his preschool class on career day that he wanted to be a paleontologist.

 His mother had a passion for Ancient Egypt, and Gaines considered a career in Archeology, participating in several digs in Alabama in his teenage years.
-In high school, he participated in a dig at an Etruscan site in Italy.
-Thanks to his dad’s passion for theater, he also tried his hand at acting, participating in productions in community theatre all the way up to a professional role at the Alabama Shakespeare Festival in 1986.
-Gaines and his wife now live with two cats, Floriano and Pascal.
+Thanks to his dad's passion for theater, he also tried his hand at acting, participating in productions in community theatre all the way up to a professional role at the Alabama Shakespeare Festival in 1986.